 There’s also a cute restored railway platform which was used by the Sorrento Steam Tram between 1890 and 1921 to take visitors arriving by ferry to the ocean beach.
 It’s a nice step back in time and really adds to the character of this little town.

-Diamond Bay at the back of Sorrento, is the best beach in this area for anyone looking for a surf break and some good waves!
-Facing out to the ocean, rather than into the bay, Diamond Bay gets some great waves and is the one of the only real surf beach in the area.
+Diamond Bay just down the road from the Sorrento Back Beach, will have you feeling like you’ve found a piece of European paradise right here in Melbourne.
+It’s a great beach in this area for anyone looking for a surf break and some good waves without the crowds!
+Facing out to the ocean, rather than into the bay, Diamond Bay gets some great waves while also being quiet and secluded.

 For the ultimate views over Sorrento, climb the steps up the cliff face behind the Esplanade.
 From the top the stunning views look over Policemans Point, and is a nice place to watch the ferries come and go from the pier.